guimuguo/leetcode/docs/index.md

 Then I check the sulotion and got it should be solved by dynamic programming.
 But how to generate the dynamic programming rule is still hard for me.
 Here is the link. https://www.youtube.com/watch?v=l3hda49XcDE

+##  `0117` 11.
+Container With Most Water

+For this problem, we should check the container size by moving from both sides.The trick is when should you move which side and when should you check the size of the container.